-Redesigning a garden from scratch, or perhaps just revamping your garden on a budget?
-A gravel path adds a note of elegance with sharply defined edges and that satisfying crunch underfoot.
+A gravel path adds a touch of elegance to any garden design with sharply defined edges and that satisfying crunch underfoot.
 Plus, it is the quickest and cheapest way of making a path for the garden.

 Planning your garden path